criadoperez/zoneminder/dep/jwt-cpp/README.md

 In order to maintain compatibility, [picojson](https://github.com/kazuho/picojson) is still used to provide a specialized `jwt::claim` along with all helpers.
 Defining `JWT_DISABLE_PICOJSON` will remove this optional dependency.

-As for the base64 requirements of JWTs, this libary provides `base.h` with all the required implentation; However base64 implementations are very common, with varying degrees of performance.
+As for the base64 requirements of JWTs, this library provides `base.h` with all the required implentation; However base64 implementations are very common, with varying degrees of performance.
 When providing your own base64 implementation, you can define `JWT_DISABLE_BASE64` to remove the jwt-cpp implementation.

 ### Getting Started